0xVesion/deno-mongo-repository/README.md

 ## Example

-You need to allow unstable, read, write, net and plugin for mongo to work as the mongo client library need to download a native plugin for it to work.
+You need to allow unstable, read, write, net and plugin for mongo to work as the mongo client library needs to download a native plugin for it to work.
 The env permission is used to read the mongo configuration url and database name from your local environment.

 ```shell
 denon run --unstable --allow-read --allow-write --allow-env --allow-net --allow-plugin src/repository.ts